 The Swedish flower hen is one of the traditional breeds of Sweden—as well as the largest native chicken to Sweden—and was most likely used for both meat and egg production.
 The feathers of the chicken were probably used for stuffing pillows or blankets as well.

 The flower hen was not created for any particular purpose.
 In fact, it was most likely not bred by people at all.
 Instead, it is known as a landrace chicken.
-A landrace chicken is a bird that adapted to its environment naturally, with the strong examples of the chicken breeding and the weaker genes dying out.
+A landrace chicken is a bird that adapted to its environment naturally, with strong examples of chicken breeding and the weaker genes dying out.

 The Swedish flower hen most likely descended from chickens brought to Sweden by settlers, which were then left to roam more or less wild.
 Farmers probably did not spend too much time or energy caring for these birds.
 Instead, the flower hen would have had to find food and places to roost and nest for itself.

 As the popularity of the fast-growing, highly productive industrial hen rose, the popularity of the Swedish flower hen decreased.
 This led to a sharp decline in the already rare chicken, and the number of birds dwindled to only about 500 total.

 In the 1980s, chicken enthusiasts and conservationists stepped in.
 Three different breeding colonies of Swedish flower hens were discovered in different towns.
 In Bomb, the chickens discovered were crested, meaning they had a plume of feathers on their heads.
 In Earp and Tofta, the Swedish flower hens found were not crested.

 The Swedish Genetic Project instigated a breeding plan to restore the chicken breed.
 In addition to the breeding plan, 15 Swedish flower hens were sent to the United States in 2010, and from there, the breed began to gain notice from American enthusiasts.